sammi-turner/Python-To-Mojo/README.md

 # Python To Mojo

-Small Python programs with their Mojo equivalents.
+Python code snippets with their Mojo equivalents.